dzbeck/multiscanner/docs/use-cases.rst

 Data Enrichment
 ---------------
-Malware analysis results can be enriched in support of cyber threat intelligence (CTI) sharing objectives.
+Malware analysis results can be enriched in support of CTI sharing objectives.
 In addition to data derived from analysis of submitted samples, other CTI sources can be integrated with MultiScanner, such as TAXII feeds, commercial CTI providers (FireEye, Proofpoint, CrowdStrike, etc.), and closed-source CTI providers.

 Data Analytics
 --------------